jackd248/db-sync-tool/README.md

 The `config.json` contains important information about the origin and the target system.
 In dependence on the given configuration the synchronisation mode is implicitly selected.

-Example structure of `config.json` for a Symfony system in receiver mode:
+Example structure of `config.json` for a Symfony system in receiver mode (`path` defines the location of the Symfony database configuration file):
 ```json
 {
   "type": "Symfony",